arungudelli/python.shiksha/content/en/tips/sort-dictionary-by-values.md

 ## Conclusion

-In this article we discussed in detail about all the possible methods of sorting a dictionary by values in python.
+In this article we discussed in detail about all the possible methods of sorting a dictionary by values in Python.

 We also had a overview about the individual computation time of each method and which method is preferable for achieving the purpose.

-At the end, we discussed about the methods that lower python version users need to adopt for the same.
+At the end, we discussed about the methods that lower Python version users need to adopt for the same.